Linear Precision

 Photographer – Mark Pampling

-Unlikely companions (dried apple and apricots, brown onions and a large Banksia pod) crowned with an exquisite Slipper Orchid – in a hand woven, asymmetrical basket
+Dried apple and apricots, brown onions and a large Banksia pod crowned with an exquisite Slipper Orchid – in a hand woven, asymmetrical basket

 Pararistolochia praevenosa, Chrysanthemum, Banksia, Paphiopedilum, Allium cepa, Juglans, Prunus armeniaca, Malus, Craspedia